l4rz/gpt-2-training/README.md

 To run a Horovod cluster with two or more servers, one needs to configure ssh so the user running training script can ssh without password to the slave server.
 To minimize the latency the servers should be interconnected with 1Gbps or faster link.

-Training with large models (>1B hyperparameters) involves a quite long initialization, so I found it beneficial to increase the startup timeout in horovodrun:
+Training with large models (>1B parameters) involves a quite long initialization, so I found it beneficial to increase the startup timeout in horovodrun:

 ```
 horovodrun --start-timeout 600 \